greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *Summary generated as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-### Diarrhea may be underestimated: a missing link in 2019 novel coronavirus

-Liang et al. *medRxiv* [@doi:10.1101/2020.02.03.20020289]

-#### Keywords

-- SARS-CoV-2
-- diarrhea
-- ACE2
-- scRNA-seq

-#### Main Findings

-This study examined the incidence of diarrhea in patients infected with SARS-CoV-2 across three recently published cohorts and found that there are statistically significant differences by Fisher’s exact test.
-They report that this could be due to subjective diagnosis criterion for diarrhea or from patients first seeking medical care from gastroenterologist.
-In order to minimize nosocomial infections arising from unsuspected patients with diarrhea and gain comprehensive understanding of transmission routes for this viral pathogen, they compared the transcriptional levels of ACE2 of various human tissues from NCBI public database as well as in small intestine tissue from CD57BL/6 mice using single cell sequencing.
-They show that ACE2 expression is not only increased in the human small intestine, but demonstrate a particular increase in mice enterocytes positioned on the surface of the intestinal lining exposed to viral pathogens.
-Given that ACE2 is the viral receptor for SARS-CoV-2 and also reported to regulate diarrhea, their data suggests the small intestine as a potential transmission route and diarrhea as a potentially underestimated symptom in COVID19 patients that must be carefully monitored.
-Interestingly, however, they show that ACE2 expression level is not elevated in human lung tissue.

-#### Limitations

-Although this study demonstrates a statistical difference in the incidence of diarrhea across three separate COVID19 patient cohorts, their conclusions are limited by a small sample size.
-Specifically, the p-value computed by Fisher’s exact test is based on a single patient cohort of only six cases of which 33% are reported to have diarrhea, while the remaining two larger cohorts with 41 and 99 cases report 3% and 2% diarrhea incidence, respectively.
-Despite showing significance, they would need to acquire larger sample sizes and cohorts to minimize random variability and draw meaningful conclusions.
-Furthermore, they do not address why ACE2 expression level is not elevated in human lung tissue despite it being a major established route of transmission for SARS-CoV-2.
-It could be helpful to validate this result by looking at ACE2 expression in mouse lung tissue.
-Finally, although this study is descriptive and shows elevated ACE2 expression in small intestinal epithelial cells, it does not establish a mechanistic link to SARS-CoV-2 infection of the host.
-Overall, their claim that infected patients exhibiting diarrhea pose an increased risk to hospital staff needs to be further substantiated.

-#### Significance

-This study provides a possible transmission route and a potentially underappreciated clinical symptom for SARS-CoV-2 for better clinical management and control of COVID19.

-#### Credit

-*Summary generated as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Specific ACE2 Expression in Cholangiocytes May Cause Liver Damage After 2019-nCoV Infection

 Chai et al. *bioRxiv* [@doi:10.1101/2020.02.03.931766]